hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Analytics/Working with Analytics Overview.md

 ![](img/Analytics/21.png)

-Use the three drop-down menus at top-right to control the data displayed in the analytics graphs.
+Use the two drop-down menus at top-right to control the data displayed in the analytics graphs.

   * *Date Range* - Select from a defined date range or select specific start and end dates for the data set displayed: